-Most of the organizations I support have a significant impact on the African-American community.
-Some of my charity partners have been supported by donations in addition to signature bracelets (see photos below) and others have been supported by monetary donations only.
-Here are a few of the many organizations I’ve been able to contribute to because of the generosity of customers like you.
-Please check them out and support them!
+Most of the non-profits I support have a direct impact on the African-American community.
+Some of my charity partners have engaged in partnerships that include the promotion and sale of branded bracelets while others have been given by monetary donations only.
+Here are just a few of the many organizations I’ve been able to contribute to because of generous customers like you.
+Thank you!

 - Center For Policing Equity

 - My Brother’s Keeper Alliance (Barack Obama)